Prometheus (DC Comics): Unnamed version

-The most well-known version is the unnamed son of two hippie spree killers, who traveled across the United States with them until they were cornered by local law enforcement and were gunned down after opening fire on the surrounding police.
-This traumatic experience causes his hair to turn white, and he vows to "annihilate the forces of justice" to get revenge for his slain parents.
+The most well-known version is the unnamed son of two hippie spree killers, who traveled across the United States with them until they were gunned down by police in a shootout.
+This traumatic experience causes their son's hair to turn white, and he vows to "annihilate the forces of justice" to get revenge for his slain parents.

 Using his parents' hidden caches of money, the son travels the world and develops his skills, becoming an underground pit-fighter in Brazil and a mercenary in Africa, and joining terrorist groups in the Middle East.
 After avenging his parents' deaths by murdering the police officer who shot them, he locates the Himalayan city of Shambhala, inhabited by a sect of monks that worshiped the concept of evil.
 Prometheus discovers the monastery has been built on an alien spaceship, and the leader of the sect is one of the creatures from the vessel.
 He kills the alien and obtains the "Ghost Key", which opens a portal to the "Ghost Zone".

 Prometheus builds a house in the void as his headquarters, which is warped by the dimensional effects to become "crooked".
 He relates his origin to a young man, with the alias "Retro", who has won a competition to be part of the JLA for a day.
 Prometheus kills Retro, copies the young man's mannerisms (courtesy of his advanced helmet), and joins the tour group at the JLA transporters, intending to masquerade as Retro to gain access to the JLA Watchtower.